 Co-operative education is a degree option that allows students to combine their academic studies with career-related work placements, enabling them to integrate academic theory with practice in the field.
-The Faculty of Arts offers programs in co-operative education in all degrees, except for those with an internship or practicum component (Bachelor of Health Studies, the Bachelor of Human Justice, the BA in Police Studies, the BA in Journalism, and the Bachelor of Journalism).
+The Faculty of Arts offers programs in co-operative education in all degrees, except for those with an internship or practicum component (Bachelor of Health Studies, Bachelor of Human Justice, BA in Police Studies, and BA in Journalism, News Media, and Communication).